Smana/smana.github.io/content/fr/post/terraform-controller/index.md

 spec:
   interval: 8m
   path: .
-  destroyresourcesOnDeletion: true # You wouldn't do that on a prod env ;)
+  destroyResourcesOnDeletion: true # You wouldn't do that on a prod env ;)
   storeReadablePlan: human
   sourceRef:
     kind: GitRepository